-- THW legalise graffiti. - THW prefer a world with a single common language. - THR the trend towards 'relatable' politicians. - This house would elect politicians using a lottery system. - INFO SLIDE: 'Automating healthcare' refers to allocating significant responsibilities in healthcare to non-human entities, such as artificial intelligence or robots.
-TOPIC: This house supports automating healthcare. - INFO SLIDE: Artificial intelligence (AI) refers to the ability of machines/computers to do tasks which would normally require human intelligence.
+- THW legalise graffiti. - THW prefer a world with a single common language. - THR the trend towards 'relatable' politicians. - THW elect politicians using a lottery system. - INFO SLIDE: 'Automating healthcare' refers to allocating significant responsibilities in healthcare to non-human entities, such as artificial intelligence or robots.
+TOPIC: THS automating healthcare. - INFO SLIDE: Artificial intelligence (AI) refers to the ability of machines/computers to do tasks which would normally require human intelligence.
 AI can currently comprehend and produce speech and images, solve complex problems, and operate across most spheres of the workforce.
-TOPIC: THW ban the further development of artificial intelligence technology. - THR NAPLAN. - THR the use of group assignments in schools. - THW implement mandatory speed-limiting technology in all vehicles. - THW make donating blood compulsory. - THBT parents should financially reward their children for improving personal school results. - THBT should not teach their children to drive. - Assuming the existence of aliens, THW make contact. - THW set a maximum number of working hours. - THW allow individuals to sell their organs legally for profit. - THW allow students to take days off for their mental health.
+TOPIC: THW ban the further development of artificial intelligence technology. - THR NAPLAN. - THR the use of group assignments in schools. - THW implement mandatory speed-limiting technology in all vehicles. - THR TikTok - THW put a curfew on all children under 16. - [RAC] INFO SLIDE: A 'walkable' neighbourhood is designed to prioritise pedestrians over car users (e.g. amenities like shops and schools within walking distance of homes, wide footpaths and narrow roads, space prioritised for gardens or parks instead of carparks and driveways).
+TOPIC: THW significantly decrease rent in walkable neighbourhoods. - INFO SLIDE: Alternative dispute resolution is a civil legal process in which a third party helps people resolve their conflict, as an alternative to civil litigation.
+It involves both parties discussing their issues and reaching a mutually agreeable solution.
+There are no lawyers or judges involved in ADR, just a neutral mediator.
+TOPIC: THS mandatory ADR.